Frequently Asked Questions

 Frankly, strange as this may sound, I’m still not quite sure.
 The answer to that question depends on how the next couple of months shake out, and on whether I ever hear anything back from Jon Stewart.
 Does he want to run?
 Do he and the Conspirators have another candidate in mind?
 I don’t really know yet, and I’ll need to consult with others before making a final decision.
 I get into this discussion in detail in the Epilogue, but there are some things in this world that need doing, and I aim to see them done, if I can.
 Whatever form that may take.

-I do think the shows are going to go public, fairly soon, with their side of the story.
+Like I’ve said, I do think the shows are going to go public, fairly soon, with their side of the story.
 And even if I’m wrong about everything else, I’m willing to bet that Jon Stewart is going to read this book, sooner or later.

 So…we’ll see what Jon has to say.